anubhavd22/clip-finetuning-mnist-retrieval/README.md

 ## 🎯 The Core Problem: Domain Mismatch

 Pre-trained CLIP was trained on millions of **photo-text pairs** from the internet, but not on simple, 28x28 black-and-white bitmaps.
-Because of this "domain mismatch," its understanding of a text prompt like `"a handwritten digit four"` is in a completely different part of the embedding space than its understanding of the *image* of a 4 from MNIST.
+Because of this "domain mismatch," its understanding of a text prompt like `"a handwritten digit eight"` is in a completely different part of the embedding space than its understanding of the *image* of a 8 from MNIST.

 ### Before Fine-Tuning

 The pre-trained model consistently failed.
-The **UMAP plot** below shows that the text prompt for **"a handwritten digit four"** (the black diamond) lands much closer to the **cluster of "7" images** (grey dots) than the actual "4" cluster (green dots).
-This is why searching for "4" returned images of "7".
+The **UMAP plot** below shows that the text prompt for **"a handwritten digit eight"** (the black diamond) lands much closer to the **cluster of "7" images** than the actual "8" cluster.
+This is why searching for "8" returned images of "4" and "7".
+The similar can be seen for hte sketch of "zero".

 ![Text search: Before Fine-Tuning](images/8_text.png)
 ![Sketch search: Before Fine-Tuning](images/0_sketch.png)

 ### After Fine-Tuning 🔥

 After fine-tuning the model on the MNIST training set, the model **"learns" the new domain**.
 The text and image embeddings are now correctly aligned.
-The same text prompt for **"a handwritten digit four"** now lands perfectly inside the **"4" image cluster**.
+The same text prompt for **"a handwritten digit eight"** now lands perfectly inside the **"8" image cluster**.
+The similar is observed for the sketch of "zero".

 ![Text search: After Fine-Tuning](images/8_text_finetuned.png)
 ![Sketch search: After Fine-Tuning](images/0_sketch_finetuned.png)